jforget/perl5-decodeur-Mastermind/description-en.md

 circumstances.
 In some cases, entropy  will be better than minimax and in other  cases, minimax  will be  better than entropy.
 If we  take a comparison with sports or wargames, Shannon plays to grab the victory, while Knuth plays to avoid defeat.
-Note that a  player can use mnimax on one  game turn and entropy  on the next  turn in the same  game.
+Note that a player can use minimax on one  game turn and entropy  on the next  turn in the same  game.
 My program sticks with one criterion, though.